The class of the Prym-Brill-Noether divisor: Introduction

 \textbf{Acknowledgements:} This paper was part of my PhD project at Humboldt Universit\"at zu Berlin.
 I am very grateful to Gavril Farkas for suggesting this topic, and to Andr\'es Rojas for the helpful comments on this paper.
+I am also thankful to the anonymous referee for the diligent reading of this paper and for the many suggested improvements.
 The author acknowledges support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.